 Unique Wedding Ceremony Ideas

-So it’s understandable how often the actual wedding ceremony itself is the last thing couples consider, and I really don't mind when I get a panicky email from a bride in the middle of the night asking me for ceremony ideas and inspiration!
+So it’s understandable how often the actual wedding ceremony itself is the last thing couples consider, and we really don't mind when we get panicky emails from a bride or groom in the middle of the night asking us for ceremony ideas and inspiration!

-But to help you all get nice peaceful nights sleep in the lead up to your weddings, here are my top 5 favourite wedding ceremony ideas to get you started...
+But to help you all get nice peaceful nights sleep in the lead up to your weddings, here are our top five favourite wedding ceremony ideas to get you started...

 Wedding ceremony ideas with or without rings